learn-co-curriculum/phase-4-data-structures-queue-from-stack/README.md

 **two** instances of `Stack` that are created when the `MyQueue` instance is initialized.

-**Hints:** If you're having a little trouble figuring out how to approach this problem, give some thought to the following questions:
+**Hint:** If you're having a little trouble figuring out how to approach this problem, give some thought to what will happen if you `pop` each element off of one `Stack` instance and `push` it onto another.
+You should be able to use this information to set up your `add` method such that the order of the elements is correct for using `#push` and `#pop`.

-1. Which method is implemented in the same way for both `Stack`s and `Queue`s?
-2. What will happen if you `pop` each element off of one `Stack` instance and `push` it onto another?

 ## Conclusion